1unar-Eclipse/GalaxiteUtils/README.md

   - There's also an Advanced option that can add useful details, like time until item regeneration!
 - **Parkour Builders Attempt Counter:** Insert Geometry Dash soundbyte here
 - **Team UI:** Because Galaxite doesn't have this natively for some reason.
-- **WhereAmIHUD:** Automatically runs `/whereami` on joining any game, and keeps whatever details you want on screen too!

 ## Notes
 `/whereami` will be ran a lot, even without the module on.
-This is since it gives a pretty good amount of information; it's one of the key ways for the script to know the game.
+This is since it gives a pretty good amount of information; it's one of the key ways for the plugin to know the game.

 ## Issues
 I'm expecting a lot of desync-related bugs, so please include steps to reproduce anything weird you may find.
 Otherwise, just be clear.